EmptyStar/Too_Many_Stones/README.md

 # Too Many Stones

 This mod is in a functional state, but not a polished state.
-It currently features 10 stone types that all spawn in the world.
-The placement of the stones is not final nor close to it.
-More stones will be added, and you can put a feature request for new ones.
+It currently features 14 stone types that all spawn in the world, cobble for most of them, and bricks and blocks for all stone types.
+The placement of the stones is not final.
+More stones may be added, and you can put a feature request for new ones.

 Done:
 Amazonite